openseadragon/svg-overlay/README.md

 If your viewer changes size, you'll need to resize the SVG overlay by calling `svgOverlay('resize')` on your Viewer.

 See demo.html for an example of it in use.
+You can see it in action at http://openseadragon.github.io/svg-overlay/demo.html.